Making the UK greener, one house at a time

 In September 2022, Estonia hit new record high prices for electricity, which rose to €0.59 per kilowatt-hour (KWh), and for natural gas, which rose to €0.38/KWh.
 From early 2021 to September 2022, electricity and natural gas prices rose 353% and a staggering 773%, respectively.

 Between September and October 2022, electricity and gas prices decreased by 22% and 25%, respectively.
-This light relief can be attributed to the Estonian government’s compensation scheme, which subsidises 80% of price increases above €80/MWh for electricity and gas, which are available to all households.
+This light relief can be attributed to the Estonian government's compensation scheme, which subsidises 80% of price increases above €80/MWh for electricity and gas, available to all households.
 That said, from the first half of 2021 to October 2022, electricity and gas prices rose 323% and 559%, respectively.

 In October 2022, Estonia’s household gas prices, at €0.29/KWh, were 43% higher than the European average (taken across these 22 sample countries).
 Household electricity prices, at €0.47/KWh, were 17% higher than this European average